fgpietersz/django-easyserver/README.md

 This provides a very simple way of deploying a Django project to production.
 There are other solutions for using CherryPy, but this further simplifies things by serving static and media files automatically provided you have the usual Django MEDIA\_\* and STATIC\_\* settings and generally setting sensible defaults for small sites.

-The motivation for creating this was the realisation of just how many Django sites were running on small VPSes, but using solutions that were suited to high traffic sites running on servers with large numbers of cores.
+The original idea for this came from using existing CherryPy server for Django snippets for low traffic sites and seeing ways to improve it.
+The motivation for creating a more elaborate solution came from the realisation the approach was also well suited to API backends even on larger sites.

 # Settings